curiousest/curiousest.github.io/_drafts/tabum/1-1-1-assimilation.md

 The next day was a "me" day.
 I slept, I woke, I ate, I exercised, I read.
 I spoke to no one - I didn't need to.
 My purpose had been achieved.
 That day was the worst day of my life.
 That day turned into the worst week of my life, which turned into the worst month of my life.

+Was my life even good.
+Was that the peak?
+It's all meaningless from here?

 I lost my grip on reality.
 I talked to a therapist and they said I was going through an existential crisis.
 My new purpose became to stop having an existential crisis.

 I tried the major religions.
 I found them impractical - they asked for belief.
 In what?
 In the unknowable.